 13. No adverse environmental impact has been identified.
-The Youth Justice Plan notes that the Covid-19 pandemic has led to changes in the working arrangements of the Youth Justice Service.
-These changes include significant reductions in staff travel, both to and from work and to visit service users, with more activities being carried out remotely.
-Team members are committed to maintaining some of these changes in our future working arrangements.
+The Covid-19 pandemic led to changes in the working arrangements of the Youth Justice Service.
+These changes included significant reductions in staff travel, both to and from work and to visit service users, with more activities being carried out remotely.
+As the balance moves back towards face-to-face work team members will continue to contain their travel requirements and to undertake some tasks remotely.